When Do Kids Learn to Write and How You Can Support Their Progress

 How can FunFox support Writing Development in Your Child?

-FunFox understands that every child needs personalized attention to develop strong writing skills.
+FunFox offers small-group writing support with personalised attention.
 Our Writers Club creates an environment where young learners feel safe to experiment, make mistakes, and grow at their own pace.
 We combine proven educational strategies with engaging activities that make writing an enjoyable experience.

 Here's how FunFox supports your child's writing development:

-• Small group classes with a maximum of 6 students for individual attention and feedback.
+• Small group classes with individual attention and feedback.

 • Experienced teachers trained in child development and writing instruction.